spool-labs/deploy/README.md

 You can run all three roles (archive, mine, and web) on the same machine, and setup only takes a few minutes.

 > [!WARNING]
-> This is a reference implementation.
+> **This is an early reference implementation**.
 It is not intended for production use.
 Use at your own risk.
 >
 > **Only DEVNET is supported at this time.**

+---

+## 📦 Prerequisites

+- A remote Ubuntu server (24.04 recommended, but 22.04 should work too)
+- DNS configured for your domain if you want to serve HTTPS
+- Access via SSH (key-based)

+This script has been tested against AWS, DigitalOcean, and a few other providers.
+It should work on any fresh Ubuntu server, but if you run into issues, please open an issue.

+The script compiles everything from source, so it may take a while to run.
+Binary releases will come soon.

 ---